gozyf/simple_todoList/README.md

 Simple TODOLIST
 This is Simple toDoList.
 You can delelte the marks, and checkMark.
-Added animation: after deleting the line disappears slowly with animation.
+Added animation: after deleting the line disappears slowly with animation..